It’s So Tough to Sell DC Condos That One Agent Brought in Spider-Man to Help

 Covid, and all its accompanying lifestyle changes, have made small units like this one a much tougher sell.
 While single-family homes have flown off the market (often at six figures over list price), it’s not unusual these days for condos to sit for weeks or months.
 To set her listing apart, Willis decided it was time to do something, um, heroic: “I hired a birthday-party Spider-Man.”

 She recently staged a photo shoot in the condo, with the superhero as her model.
-You can spot him in the kitchen, unpacking groceries on the waterfall-edge island; and in the main bedroom, unwinding after a long day; and in the bathroom, luxuriating in the soaking tub; and in the hallway, making use of the in-unit washer and dryer.
+You can spot him in the kitchen, unpacking groceries on the waterfall-edge peninsula; and in the main bedroom, unwinding after a long day; and in the bathroom, luxuriating in the soaking tub; and in the hallway, making use of the in-unit washer and dryer.
 Willis posted the new photos on Monday.
 While she hasn’t yet seen an uptick in showings, she says the listing is getting a lot more clicks—and in this market, that’s progress.

 “The crazy thing is, we don’t even get eyeballs.
 To sell a condo like this, you need like 30 or 40 people to come through and see it, and then one of them will buy it.
 [We’ve only had] like one showing a week,” she says.
 “Giving the condo away doesn’t work…You could drop the price a lot, and it doesn’t seem to change the amount of interest.”